 If you're using this option, make sure not to schedule your campaign with respect to recipient time zones.
 Iterable needs to be able to select a winner at the end of the experiment's time period.

-For triggered (and workflow) campaigns, you can specify:
+For triggered (and journey) campaigns, you can specify:

 - Sends per variation - The minimum number of times Iterable should send each variation (round robin) before selecting a winner.

 For experiments that don't Randomly split variations, Iterable sends each variation at least the specified minimum number of times.
 Then, it uses a multi-armed bandit algorithm to pick a winning variation, and uses that variation for 90% of your campaign's future sends (and the other variations for the remaining 10%).
 However, Iterable will continue to monitor your variations and will select a new winner if (and when) it makes sense.